giovannimanetti11/perseo-feedback-system/README.md

 ## Description

 The Perseo Feedback System is an open-source plugin for WordPress sites.
-It adds a feedback prompt to your pages, asking users the question "Hai trovato utile questa pagina?" ("Did you find this page useful?") with "Yes" and "No" options.
-This feedback is then saved to the WordPress database for later analysis.
+It adds a feedback prompt to your pages, asking users a question of your choice with two simple buttons.
+You can set the options within the "Perseo Feedback" settings menu that appears after plugin activation.

 The feedback prompt appears 5 seconds after the page has loaded, providing a non-intrusive way of gathering user feedback.